3 resign from Auschwitz council after politician appointed - WTMJ

 Krajewski is a co-creator of a post-World War II history section at the POLIN Museum of the History of Polish Jews in Warsaw and a co-founder of the Polish Council of Christians and Jews.
 He is also a leading member of Warsaw’s Jewish community who since the 1970s has worked to revive Jewish life in Poland that was nearly wiped out by the Holocaust.

 After Law and Justice took power in 2015, its leaders launched what they described as a “historical policy offensive” aimed at building pride in the nation’s past.
-The party has used museums, state media and other tools to push a patriotic vision of Poland which critics say has veered into an abuse of history and distortion.
+The party has used museums, state media and other tools to promote a patriotic view of history.

 The strategy has led to accusations of historical whitewashing and created international controversies in recent years.